neeleythere/logseq/pages/Associative Array (map).md

-# Associative Array (map/dictionary)
+- # Associative Array (map/dictionary) #cpp
   Otherwise known as a *dictionary*, or even a *hash map*, an associative array allows you to store data as key-value pairs.
 A key of choice can be the index of a value of choice.

   Key-value pairs are stored as `std::pair` objects.
 A `std::pair` object has two member variables: `.first` (the key), and `.second` (the value).
 ## Unordered Map vs Ordered Map
 The `unordered_map` stores elements in no particular order.
 This means that searching, inserting and deleting is typically faster.

 A `map`, on the other hand, sorts integer keys in ascending order.
 ## Creating a map
 In order to make use of the associative array data structure, the appropriate libraries must first be included:
 ```cpp